Overview

 The standard deviation gives insight into how relatively high or low the observed Buffett Indicator values are from the historical trend line.
 Bands showing +/- one and two standard deviations can be mapped onto the data, and are shown below:

 These standard deviation bands correspond with CMV ratings to estimate overall stock market over/undervaluation.
-As illustrated, the current Buffett Indicator value of 193% is 1.9 standard deviations above the trend line, indicating the market is Overvalued.
+As illustrated, the current Buffett Indicator value of 208% is 2.2 standard deviations above the trend line, indicating the market is Strongly Overvalued.

 And finally, below is the same chart normalized to show the historical average and standard deviation bands as straight horizontal lines, making it a bit easier to view trends over time.